Colorado Springs Divorce Mediation Lawyers

 - The complexity of the issues

-- Relative expense or costs savings
+- Relative expense or cost savings

 - Specific arbiter being used, or in the alternative, the judge who would hear the case otherwise